How to Format an External Hard Drive on Mac (Sequoia/Sonoma)

 Step 2.
 Open Disk Utility via Finder or Spotlight.

 Step 6.
-Rename your drive, select your desired format and structure, and click the Erase button.
+Rename your drive, select your desired format and structure, and click the "Erase" button.
+(See how to choose the best format for external hard drive on Mac.)

 The key step in formatting a hard drive is choosing the correct format.
 But while formatting, you may see various formats, such as APFS, NTFS, HFS+, exFAT, FAT32, etc., which are so confusing that you don't know which format you should use.